rab09011/trivia-typescript-app/README.md

 ## The App
 After the single page application is launched in the browser, the user can choose two settings before starting the game.
 - The number of trivia questions, from a choice of 5, 10, 15, or 20 questions.
-- The difficulty of the trivia questions: easy, medium, hard.
+- The difficulty of the trivia questions: easy, medium, or hard.

 These selections are sent as part of the fetch request to the Trivia DB API.
 The response from the API is then converted to JSON, and the data is massaged to allow for the shuffling of the potential trivia answers.
 Transforming the data into a different object also allows for the ability to reflect, via the UI, the correct vs. incorrect trivia answer when a user makes a selection.

 ## API

-Trivia sourced from [Open Trivia DB](https://opentdb.com/), a free to use trivia question database.
+Trivia questions are sourced from [Open Trivia DB](https://opentdb.com/): a free to use trivia database.

 ## TBD
 - Add tests using React Testing Library.